empan2so/ArtLovers/README.md

 ## Architecture
 - Single-activity architecture using ViewPager2 and NavController to navigate between Fragments.
 - MVVM pattern with Fragments that observe LiveData from ViewModels.
-- Repository provides accesss to local and remote data sources.
+- Repository provides access to local and remote data sources.
+- The LocalDataSource emits LiveData directly from the Dao while the RemoteDataSource emits a Flow of the API response, both on I/O threads.
 - Dependency injection using Dagger-Hilt

 Data flow chart: